• 25 Mar, 2026

 Caption: The crew camped on drifting sea ice after abandoning the ship.

-For nearly five months, the men lived on drifting sea ice.
-The ice floe became their camp, their platform, and their only connection to survival.
-Temperatures dropped far below freezing.
-Wind swept across the open expanse without obstruction.
-Food supplies were limited and carefully rationed.
+For nearly five months the men lived on drifting sea ice.
+Temperatures dropped far below freezing and winds swept across the open Antarctic expanse.

 • Regular meal times